brightdigit/StealthyStash/Sources/StealthyStash/Documentation.docc/Documentation.md

 # ``StealthyStash``

+A Swifty database interface into the Keychain Services.

+## Overview

 **StealthyState** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.

-## Overview

-### Accessing Your Keychain Passwords
+### Accessing the Keychain like a Database

 **StealthyState** supports the adding, updating, and querying for both generic and internet passwords.
 To do this you need to create a ``KeychainRepository`` to access the database to.